roshnet/roshnet.github.io/_posts/2019-09-14-oss-session-1.markdown

 <br>

-Last Wednesday, folks from the community got a chance to attend a session by Rahul Jha, a senior, and
+Last Wednesday, folks from the community got a chance to attend a session by Rahul Jha, a senior, and a highly inspiring individual.

 The session was aimed at gaining deeper insights of the tech world, open source in particular.